min2ha/ukwa-site/content/target/251920393/index.en.md

   "subject": "UK General Election 2015"
 }

-# Jayne Baxter MSP | Member of the Scottish Parliament for Mid Scotland and Fife

 The website of Jayne Baxter, Scottish Labour Member of the Scottish Parliament for Mid Scotland and Fife.